-Alice Zeniter already debuted as the sixteen-year-old novel Deux moins un egal zéro (two minus one equal to zero).
-Since that time, she has written a theater piece and three novels, all of which are award-winning.
-Her background with an Algerian father and French mother often lies as a backdrop in the writing, as in her second novel Jusque dans nos bras, or “Take this Man” as it is called in English, where she tells the story of a pro forma marriage between two childhood friends to ensure the one lasting stay in France.
-Her latest release, L’Art de Perdre, which is published in Norwegian in March, is a generation novel that tracks the colonial era in Algeria and the effects of our contemporary era.
-We are talking about a large scale that seeks to explain international great politics through single banners, and should we believe the reception the book has received at home and abroad, we really have something to enjoy!
+Alice Zeniter made her debut at the age of sixteen with the novel Deux Moins Un Egal Zéro (Two minus one equals zero).
+Since that time, she has written a play and three novels, all of which have won awards.
+Her background with an Algerian father and French mother often acts as a backdrop to her writing, as in her second novel Take this Man (Jusque Dans nos Bras) (2012) , where she tells the story of a marriage of convenience between two childhood friends to prevent one of them being deported.
+Her latest release L’Art de Perdre (The art of losing) is a multi-generation novel that follows Algeria’s colonial past and its effect on our contemporary era.
+We are talking about a master work that seeks to explain international politics through individual destinies.
+Based on the reception the book has received at home and abroad, we really have something to enjoy!

 ps.
 The main program for the Litterature festival 2019 will be released 2. april 2019.